RockLib/RockLib.Messaging/docs/Kafka.md

   - List of brokers as a CSV list of broker host or host:port.
 - messageTimeoutMs (optional, defaults to 10000)
   - Local message timeout.
 This value is only enforced locally and limits the time a produced message waits for successful delivery.
 A time of 0 is infinite.
 This is the maximum time librdkafka may use to deliver a message (including retries).
 Delivery error occurs when either the retry count or the message timeout are exceeded.
-- config (optional, defaults to null)
-  - A collection of librdkafka configuration parameters (refer to https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) and parameters specific to this client (refer to: Confluent.Kafka.ConfigPropertyNames).

 ---